 This feature is available in all countries and regions, at least as Microsoft defines them.
 That does not mean that all languages and locales are supported.
 See this list for a list of supported locales[21].

-Second, if it is legal to be used, verify with your company’s legal team if it is legal (or desired at all) in your organization.
-Some companies like plausible-deniability and not having a transcript sure helps avoid some of that pesky legal paperwork that needs to be handed over in a lawsuit.
+Second, if it is legal to be used, verify with your organization's legal team if it is legal (or desired at all) in your organization.
+Some companies like plausible deniability.
+Not having a transcript sure helps avoid some of that pesky legal paperwork that needs to be handed over in a lawsuit.
 Or they just really value their employee’s privacy.

-Assuming the points above are cleared, the Microsoft Teams administrator then needs to create meeting policies that explicitly enable the voice attribution feature.
-Depending on how they do it, this will apply to all users of that Microsoft 365 tenant (editing the Global meeting policy) or they can be more tactical and create a custom policy and only assign the policy to users willing to give up their voice print for the common good.
+Assuming the points above are cleared, the Microsoft Teams administrator then needs to create policies that enable the voice attribution feature.
+Starting in Mid-February 2025, this feature is enabled by default for all users via the global Teams AI policy.
+Admins can be more tactical by disabling the Global Teams AI policies, creating custom policies, and only assigning the policy to users willing to give up their voice print for the common good.

 Which leads to….you must hope your users record their voice prints.
 It is completely voluntary for them to do this.
 It’s generally bad form to force an employee to give over personal biometric data like their voice[22].